 - Get regular, light exercise, such as walking, to promote blood circulation to the feet

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Foot Care for Pregnant Women

 Many people experience heel pain at some point in their lives.
 Research has shown the most common type of this uncomfortable condition is referred to as plantar fasciitis.
 This affects the band of tissue known as the plantar fascia, which connects the heel to the toes.
 Inflammation may gradually develop as a result of high or low arches or if an injury to the foot has occurred.
 Bursitis in the heel is another form of foot pain, and may be a result of wearing shoes that do not fit correctly.
 This type of inflammation originates in the fluid-filled bursa, which is located at the back of the heel.
 Additionally, a condition known as heel bumps typically affect teenagers.
 This may be a result of wearing shoes that cause friction on the underdeveloped heel bone.
 If the Achilles tendon should endure an injury, severe pain is generally felt in the back of the heel and may gravitate to the back of the calf.
 If you are experiencing heel pain, it’s suggested to speak to a podiatrist who can determine the cause and begin proper treatment as quickly as possible.